mfojtik/jenkins-ci/README.md

 ### Sample Application

 The last step is to instantiate the `sample-app` template.
-The [sample app](https://github.com/mfojtik/sample-app) here is a simple Ruby application that runs Sinatra and have one unit test defined to exercise the CI flow.
+The [sample app](sample-app) here is a simple Ruby application that runs Sinatra and have one unit test defined to exercise the CI flow.

 ## Workflow